Surviving A Relationship With A Narcissist

 You could of course just chose to remove them from your life and that is perfectly valid.
 That option is not always available and it also ignores the fact that, ironically, there are often many great aspects worthy of love in the narcissist.
 Every relationship, every personality type has its own set of challenges, and it is up to you to know when you can stay and when you need to bring it to an end and leave.

 Assuming you stay, the changes will need to come from you, and that is all you have control over anyway.
 Changing the way you see the narcissist can help.
 Remembering that not everything they say is going to make sense in the real world can help.
 Knowing that arguing with them or trying to get them to admit to something bad is just a waste of your time and energy can help.
 Learning how to work with their issue and feed them the validation they so desperately desire can smooth the relationship.
 Think of what you would like to see happen.
 Imagine a way to view that future scenario where the narcissist becomes the hero and you will have them on your side.
 Dangle the promise of adoration like a carrot on a stick and you will have a willing participant.
 Is that manipulation?
 Yes, it is.
-It is the same manipulation that parents will recognize in dealing with children, because ultimately the narcissist is developmentally locked in childhood.
+It is the same loving manipulation that parents might utilize when motivating uncooperative children and works because, ultimately, the narcissist is developmentally locked in childhood and prioritizes emotional needs over all else.
 This is damage control, working with what you have got to work with.

 We are here for you.